Want to learn how to grow hydroponic raspberries? You’ve come to the right place. These are one of the most popular fruits and for good reason!

 Unfortunately, these berries can be somewhat prone to fungal disease.
 Therefore, you should take steps to improve ventilation.

 Adding a fan in your grow area can help.
 As your raspberry plants grow, they will become weighed down with fruit and often bend and break due to their weight.
 Therefore, at the beginning of the season, you should install a trellis system to help support the plants.
 We carry all the plant support products you need to get this done at an affordable rate.

-You can also prune your plants later on, ideally after you have harvested.
+You can also prune your plants later on, ideally after you have harvested them.
 You can remove old leaves and canes to help keep your plants healthy.

 Finally, remember that raspberries need to be pollinated.
 Outdoors, this will happen as bees and insects pollinate the plants or the wind takes care of the task for you.

-When growing indoors, you may need to hand-pollinate.
-This can be done by setting up a fan near the plants or by gently brushing the inside of an open flower with a soft brush.
+When growing indoors, you may need to hand pollinate.
+This can be done by gently brushing the inside of an open flower with a soft brush.
 However, the easiest way is to simply have a fan blow over the plant's flowers.